-Back to safety or Go to your start page link which will redirect you to the previous webpage or to your default starting page of your browser.
+- Back to safety or Go to your start page link which will redirect you to the previous webpage or to your default starting page of your browser.
 This is usually the recommended option so that you don’t get into trouble by visiting sites that very much can be malicious if the certificate is incorrect.

-Check the Date & Time
+Check the date & time

 Clear your browser’s cache

 As for Microsoft Edge, go to Settings, then Choose what to clear.
-As for Firefox, click on Options, then clear cookies and cache.
+For Firefox, click on Options, then clear cookies and cache.

 Try to use another web browser